johnbensnyder/FPGA_random_forest/README.md

 Note: you may need to change the com port in skhdl to match the serial usb port of your machine.

 The module includes an already generated file using compustat data from Dirk Zorn's 2004 paper.
+The zorn_data_test.py file demonstrates the commands of the skhdl package.

 ## Remaining issues as of Dec 12
 Currently the data_collect.v file also needs to be modified when new forest is generated.
 The NUM_DATA parameter needs to match between these two files.
 The data_collect.py file generates this file, but needs to be added in to the larger skhdl file.